rojcyk/rojcyk/README.md

 <br />
 <br />

 _I'm Denis Rojčyk.
 I'm a product designer who knows how to code a bit.
-And ever since I learned to do so, I become obsessed about improving the design / development process._
+And ever since I learned to do so, I become obsessed about improving the design / development process, so I started writing articles and creating tools for others to use._

 **Latest articles**